 - Trustees will consider applications for core costs as well as for development / project funding.

 - Trustees meet in May and November to award approximately twenty large grants at each meeting with an average value of £20,000 and an occasional maximum of £50,000.
-The cutoff for applications to the May meeting is early March while for November the cutoff is early to mid September.
+The deadline for applications is announced (on the website) in good time before the next meeting of trustees.

 - Grants are normally awarded on a one-off basis and repeat applications are not usually considered within two years of an award.

 - We normally respond to appeals within six weeks of submission.
-If at that stage your appeal has been shortlisted for a large grant you may be asked to provide additional information and, if you have not already done so, to complete our on-line application form.
-Trustees may also ask to visit certain shortlisted applicants.
+If at that stage your appeal has been shortlisted for a large grant you may be asked to provide further information and Trustees may ask to visit certain shortlisted applicants.

 - Applicants selected from the shortlist for consideration at the next half yearly meeting will be notified in the month prior to the meeting.